kervinck/gigatron-rom/Emu/midi/README.md

 ## Stream
 The byte stream produced by Miditones is composed of a number of commands, these commands are differentiated<br/>
 from delays by the most significant bit of the command byte.
-The only commands that are supported<br/>
+The only commands that are supported by the Gigatron<br/>
-by the Gigatron and hence Gigamidi are the following:<br/>
+and hence Gigamidi are the following:<br/>
 1) **_Note On_**        $9t $nn play note **_nn_** on tone generator **_t_**.<br/>
 2) **_Note Off_**       $8t stop playing on tone generator **_t_**.<br/>
 3) **_Segment_**        $D0 $nnnn contains the absolute 16bit address of the next segment.<br/>